Get Started

 Create a programming assignment

-This video goes over how to create a programming assignment on Gradescope.
-Gradescope programming assignments work with all programming languages and can be autograded, manually graded, or use a combination of autograding and manual grading.
-Instructors can also check code similarity reports to flag potential plagiarism cases.
+Gradescope programming assignments work with all programming languages and can be graded manually, with a code autograder, or use a combination of the two.
+Code similarity reports are also generated to flag potential plagiarism cases for instructors to review.

-Access to programming assignments is available with institutional site licenses and for individual courses subscribed to Gradescope Complete.
-For more on building code autograders, check out our Gradescope Autograder documentation.
+For more information on building code autograders, check out our Gradescope Autograder documentation.

 Create a bubble sheet assignment